 Think about where your toothbrush holder is located.
 It may be a slotted rack attached to the wall over the sink.
 It may be a decorative ceramic or resin container with four oval openings on a shelf in your bathroom.
 It may simply be a plastic cup sitting beside the faucet.
 And it's probably right beside the toilet.

 You know what goes into the toilet.
-You may not realize that what's in the bowl is also on your brush, unless your brush holder is protected and sanitized with STERIPOD.
+You may not realize that what's in the bowl is also on your brush, unless your brush holder is protected with STERIPOD.

 IT'S ALL ABOUT THE BUGS